xDiavalx/easyVEX/README.md

 Then go to Files/File List/easyVex.h and you will get a full overview of all functions, structs and the sturct's functions!

+### Legal notice:
+This software is provided AS-IS, with absolutely no warranty of any kind, express or otherwise.
+We disclaim any liability for damages resulting from using this software.

 Enjoy!
 XD